Aeronbroker/Aeron/README.md

 tomcat-configuration-fragment-3.3.3.jar
 ```

-How to Use the Aeron Bundles
+How to Use the IoT Broker Bundles
 ---

-The Aeron bundles are OSGI based and can be used with arbitrary OSGI frameworks like EQUINOX, FELIX, etc.
+The Iot Broker bundles are OSGI based and can be used with arbitrary OSGI frameworks like EQUINOX, FELIX, etc.
-The Aeron OSGI bundles have been tested with the EQUINOX and the FELIX framework.
+The IoT Broker OSGI bundles have been tested with the EQUINOX and the FELIX framework.
-Aeron requires several VM arguments for the runtime that need to be specified (e.g. in Equinox modify the config.ini file):
+IoT Broker requires several VM arguments for the runtime that need to be specified (e.g. in Equinox modify the config.ini file):

 * dir.config=/user/home (parent directory of the fiwareRelease folder)
 * bundles.configuration.location=.//fiwareRelease//configuration//configadmin (Location of the